lemon07r/EvolutionOfJianghu-AMA-EnglishMod/README.md

 See the ADVANCED section of the mod-tools branch readme if you are interested in helping maintain this mod or just want to compile the mod yourself from your game files.
 You can do this in the event the current mod release doesn't support your current game version: https://github.com/lemon07r/EvolutionOfJianghu-AMA-EnglishMod/tree/mod-tools#readme
 ### Credits
 - Cadenza - Original Mod Creator
+- rfc_club - Mod Template Creator
-- Beast - Translated Textures Creator
+- Beast - Translated Textures Creator, and Troubleshooting
 - Sennek - Mod Creation Help
 - Sweetbro - IWOL Replacer Creator (tool used for creating this mod)
 - Lamim (lemon07r) - Current Mod and Github Maintainer